 1.8.3 Residence/Nationality and Number of Players in a Team

 The Team roster can hold a maximum of five Players.
-All team members need to be residents of India and be residing in India at the time of participating in the tournament.
+Minimum three team members need to be residents of India and be residing in India at the time of participating in the tournament.

 1.8.4 Game Accounts